Universality in minor-closed graph classes: Forcing a Minor or Subdivision

-To prove the claim, first observe that $T''$ contains an edge not in $L$ (since it is easy to prove that a 4-connected triangulation cannot contain a triangulation as a proper subgraph).
+We claim that $T''$ contains the required additional jump $J_{p+1}$.
+To prove the claim, note that $T''$ contains an edge not in $L$, since by \cref{4ConnTriangProperSubgraph}, no 4-connected planar triangulation contains a planar triangulation as a proper subgraph.
 Since $T''$ is connected and intersects $L$, $T''$ has an edge $uw$ not in $L$ such that $u$ is in $L$.
 Since $T''$ and $L$ agree on the set of edges in $G$ incident with each vertex in $H$, we have that $u$ is not in $H$.
 Also, $w$ is not in $H$ because $L$ and $T''$ agree on the edges incident to vertices in $H$.

 If $w$ is in $L$, then we may take $J_{p+1}=uw$ (since neither $u$ nor $w$ is in $H$), as claimed.
 Now assume that $w$ is not in $L$.